akvilary/sqlconstructor/README.md

 import sql_constructor as sc
 # create SqlQuery instance
 q = sc.SqlQuery()
-# because of sql statements cannot be unique that's why it is possible only to add sql sections.
-We make it by __getitem__ (which create named sql section and add to query) and call sql section with arguments (to set values to sql section's body)
+# Because of sql headers (select, from and etc.) cannot be unique that's why it is possible only to add sql sections (not get created one by indexing).
+We make it by __getitem__ (which create named sql section and add to query) and call sql section with arguments (to set values to sql section's body).
+# It is possible to add sections with not unique header.
+Header can be any string!
+It will be written in query in order you set it.
 q['select'](
     'c.identifier as id',
     'c.name',